gnkz/capture-the-ether-log/retirement-fund/README.md

 the `attack` function to force send the balance to the challenge.

-Now if you call the `collectPenalty` function on the challenge contract the `withdrawn` function will underflow because `contract.balance > startBalance` and the condition of `withdrawn > 0` will be true and you will receive all the `ether`.
+Now if you call the `collectPenalty` function on the challenge contract the `withdrawn` variable will underflow because `contract.balance > startBalance` and the condition of `withdrawn > 0` will be true and you will receive all the `ether`.